Find answers to common mediation questions below.

-In interest-based mediation, the mediator does not provide advice or recommendations or make decisions on behalf of the parties.
-Instead the mediator assists the parties by facilitating discussions between them towards resolving the dispute.
-The parties decide the outcome and make decisions towards resolution and agreement.
+In interest-based mediation, the mediator can provide information to the parties but should not provide advice, recommendations or make decisions on behalf of the parties.
+Instead the mediator assists the parties by facilitating discussions between the parties so they can make their own decisions and decide their own outcomes towards resolution and agreement.

-The outcome of the mediation and the resolution of the dispute is dependent upon the willingness of the parties to the dispute to resolve it.
-The outcome may be a mediated Agreement all parties agree to or the gaining of new information and insight around the dispute.
+The outcome of the mediation and the resolution of the dispute is dependent upon the willingness of the parties to the resolve the dispute.
+The outcome may be a Mediated Agreement by the parties or the gaining of new information and insight around the dispute.
 Additional information may help the disputing parties make more informed decisions later on; resolving it outside mediation or with an additional mediation.

 The mediation process unfolds as follows:

 - Pre-mediation interviews are scheduled and conducted with each party, separately.
 The purpose of pre-mediation meetings is to discuss the situation and gain insight into each party’s perception of the situation, the issues, their interests, and what each party wants as possible outcomes.

 - Mediation is scheduled with all parties upon completion of all pre-mediation meetings.
 Mediation may take place in a neutral location (office, boardroom, meeting room) or a suitable place approved by all parties, or virtually, on line.

 - Mediation takes place.
 A mediation takes on average 3 – 5 hours, depending upon the dispute and willingness of the parties to come to a resolution and outcome.
 At times, an additional mediation may be required depending upon the complexity of the dispute.

 - If the parties reach an agreed upon resolution, JRB Mediations will prepare a Mediated Agreement stating the terms and conditions created and agreed upon by all parties.

 - All parties review and either sign the Agreement, at which point it then becomes a binding contract, or they may both agree to have their lawyers review it, and draft it into a legalese.